-Poly Met Mining, Inc. (PolyMet) is developing a mine and associated processing facilities for the extraction of copper, nickel, and platinum group elements (PGE) in northeastern Minnesota.
-The mine will be the first of its kind in the state.
+Poly Met Mining, Corp.
+(PolyMet) is proposing a mine and associated processing facilities for the extraction of copper, nickel, and platinum group elements (PGE) in northeastern Minnesota.
+The mine would be the first of its kind in the state.

 Permitting